Code-Institute-Submissions/Ms3-project-3/README.md

         * The user can delete their profile.
         * Display a nice profile page for the user.
         * Make a calender that you can put the notes in.
+        * Make a public switch so you can choose if you want your notes to be public or private.

 ---